-Study abroad allows students to gain a first-hand experience of life in countries abroad and also gain a broader exposure in science, engineering, management/economics, and the liberal arts.
+Study abroad allows students to gain a first-hand experience of life in countries abroad, while also gaining a broader exposure to the sciences, engineering, economics/management, the social sciences, and humanities.
 Students who study abroad develop an international viewpoint that transfers over to their education at Caltech and to their graduate study and future career regardless of the field they pursue professionally.